Design competition exhibition opening

 NUWAO Oceania Nature-based Urban Adaptation driven by Indigenous Knowledge Design Competition.

 We invited design professionals and practitioners, university students, youth / rangatahi and the general public to participate in envisioning how to develop innovative nature-based urban design solutions, rooted in Indigenous knowledge that support climate change adaptation and individual and community wellbeing.

-We invite submissions of urban design, landscape design, architecture, temporary structures, interior architecture, public infrastructure and buildings, etc. The scale may be a single site or structure, up to a concept for a whole town or city.
+We invited submissions of urban design, landscape design, architecture, temporary structures, interior architecture, public infrastructure and buildings, etc. The scale could be a single site or structure, up to a concept for a whole town or city.

-This is an innovative approach to research and an open call to entrants globally that we hope will draw in design professionals, students, and the general public (particularly our rangatahi / youth).
-We have three categories with $NZ2000 prize money available in each.
+This is an innovative approach to research and was an open call to entrants globally.
+We had three categories with $NZ2000 prize money available in each.

 - Category 1: ProfessionalDesign professionals, built environment professionals, urban ecologists, development professionals and related people can enter this category.
 Individuals or groups are welcome to submit work.
 Organisations and companies may enter projects on behalf of individuals, however they must have permission to submit the project.
 Your submission must use conventional design communication methods such as plans, sections, master plans, perspective images etc. as you deem appropriate, but you are welcome to submit in any other forms you want to to communicate the project to complement these traditional design methods including animation and film.